(Note: If you require content warnings, please click to scroll to the bottom of the page.)

 Uta wouldn’t count, being a slave herself.
 She might have a woman’s parts, but the dishonour of bondage lowered her to a beast’s place.

 Ashtaroth turned from Uta back to the ship.
-What the future slaves packed inside its hull were thinking, if they realized their sorry state.
+Was that what the future slaves packed inside its hull were thinking, if they even realized their sorry state?
 Then again, they might have been starving in their native lands.
 At least captivity meant food and shelter, assuming they were northern captives.
 There were those, too, who chose their lot: men who sold themselves, forfeiting their rights and agreeing instead to live according to the daily rhythms of another.

 Ashtaroth craned his neck, pale hair tickling his neck.

 The trireme was huge, but it couldn’t be big enough for rowers and slaves.
 Had those Qanmi was bargaining for been forced to row their own way here?
 And who would row it back to Vetna, if that were so?

 Sometimes, when Ashtaroth’s father was in one of his dark moods, he spoke of Qemassen’s fall, of a future in which the Massenqa were loaded into Inda and Lora holds to be stripped of their dignity.
 Ashtaroth could barely imagine such a fate, yet sometimes he woke from nightmares of a vast, dark ocean, his hands and feet bound, his city nothing but a mound of smoldering embers at his back.
 When most people talked about slaves, or their fears of conquest, it was the fear of dishonour, but Ashtaroth was far more frightened by the threat of physical suffering, of separation from his city.
 In Lorar, it was said, they paraded the bodies of conquered kings through their streets, so their people might savour Lorar’s triumph.
 Hima and Samelqo would probably rather die than suffer such indignity.